|

 Q: During the annual visitation, do presidents, such as from the Sixth District in the Auxiliary receive gifts from the members?

-Q: Why do units have to supply the county with over two dozen committee reports three times a year?
+Q: Why do units have to supply the county with over two dozen committee reports two times a year?

 The results produce national figures such as: The ALA volunteered more than 8 million hours in mission service, with 6.6 million hours dedicated to serving veterans at home, in hospitals, and in shelters; and helping ¾ million active-duty military families.
 They raised and donated nearly $36 million for mission service, with more than $5 million raised from poppy program donations, nearly $3 million awarded in scholarships, and $1.8 million spent aiding military families.